Secretary belongs to the most popular jobs among women. That means one thing for you – you will face a tough competition in your interview.

 - Tell me about a situation when you were under pressure.
 How did you handle the pressure?

 - Have you ever prepared a weekly schedule for someone?

-- Do you have experience with preparing letters, reports, bulletins, handbooks, etc.?
+- Do you have experience with preparing letters, reports, bulletins, handbooks, etc?

-- When are you able to start?
+- When can you start?

 Practical tests in an interview

-For example they may give you a printed page with specific layout, and ask you to retype the text, and format it to the same layout.
+For example they may give you a printed page with specific layout, and ask you to retype the text, and format it in the software.

 What else to expect?